Copying Data from one Table to Another in SQL

 SELECT * FROM source_table;

-This single SQL statement will copy complete data from the source table (in SELECT command) to the target table (specified in the INSERT INTO).
+This single SQL statement will copy complete data from the source table (in the SELECT command) to the target table (specified in the INSERT INTO).

 • If you use the SELECT statement without the WHERE clause, complete table data is copied to the target table.